boat Stands Powerboat jack stands & Trailer jack boat Stands

 A minimum of four boat jack stands should be used with

-powerboats and a minimum of five vessel stands should be used with
+powerboats and a minimum of five jack stands should be used with

 sailboats.
 One exception: a full keel sailboat may not require a bow

 stand.
-Use a pair of boat stands, one placed port and one placed
+Use a pair of boat jack stands, one placed port and one placed

 starboard, for approximately each 8 feet of the vessel's length.
 If you